vamsiramakrishnan/splunk-export-audit/Readme.md

 | Method | GET |

 ```
 Note:The API Gateway is setup in this example with HTTPS without an Auth Mechanism , but this can be setup with an authorizer Function , that works with a simple Token mechanism.

-If Auth is setup , the token can be specified in the Header.
+If Auth is setup , the token can be specified in the Header of the Health Check.
 ```